 4.10.
 The recommendations of the IBC shall be presented to the IGAD Executive Secretariat and shall be immediately communicated to the Parties.

 4.11.
-The IBC shall complete its work within ninety (90) days, extendable to a maximum of ninety (90) days more. ln all cases it shall ma.ke its recommendations on the number and boundaries of States during the
+The IBC shall complete its work within ninety (90) days, extendable to a maximum of ninety (90) days more.
+In all cases it shall make its recommendations on the number and boundaries of States during the Pre-Transitional Period.
+Thereafter it shall be dissolved.

 4.12.
-The Parties agree to abide by the recommendations of the IBC, and hereby authorize the IGAD Executive Secretariat to enshrine those recommendations in the Revitalized ARCISS.
+The Parties agree to abide by the recommendations of the IBC, and hereby authorize the IGAD Executive Secretariat to enshrine those recommendations in the Revitalized ARCSS.
 The Parties accept to implement the recommendations in full at the beginning of the Transitional Period.

 5. States and Local Government